Woman coach mapping niche positioning for a specific client problem

 But here’s the real cost:

-No one trusts a coach who can’t own her expertise.
+Hedged positioning gives buyers and referral partners less clarity.
 The less qualified folks you resent?
 They plant a flag.
 They say, “I help burned-out founders in the wellness industry reclaim their joy.”
 No maybes, no “sort-ofs.”
 Crystal clear and confident (even if, frankly, they’re winging it).

 Action Step: